-Itad has been contracted as service provider for these macro-evaluations.
+Itad was contracted as service provider for these macro-evaluations.

-The portfolio analysis to understand what works (component B) is the main focus of the macro evaluations.
-To draw out learning, we are clustering projects from the two portfolios into project sets with a common intended outcome and use them to test hypotheses.
-These hypotheses are configured around context-mechanism-outcome variables identified through grounded theory of the project set under analysis.
-To generate a robust understanding of what works we combine Qualitative Comparative Analysis with qualitative interpretative analysis.
-The database (Component A), which includes all projects relevant to the two policy areas, is used as the data management system for the portfolio analysis.
-As a unique database of DFID’s investments in the two policy areas, it is also being made publicly available.
+The portfolio analysis to understand what works (component B) was the main focus of the macro evaluations.
+To draw out learning, we clustered projects from the two portfolios into project sets with a common intended outcome and used them to test hypotheses.
+These hypotheses were configured around context-mechanism-outcome variables identified through a grounded theory of the project set under analysis.
+To generate a robust understanding of what works we combined Qualitative Comparative Analysis with qualitative interpretative analysis.
+The database (Component A), which included all projects relevant to the two policy areas, was used as the data management system for the portfolio analysis.
+As a unique database of DFID’s investments in the two policy areas, it was also made publicly available.

-The SV policy implementation review (Component C) is a separate but complementary piece of work, which seeks to understand how the SV has been implemented by DFID, how implementation has varied across the organisation and the reasons for these variations.
-The methodology involves a survey of DFID staff, key informant interviews with a cross-section of DFID staff and external partner organisations, key informant interviews with selected staff of 5 DFID Country Offices, a review of a sample of Business Cases and document review.
-DFID expects to use findings from the Review to inform the future evolution of the SV.
+The SV policy implementation review (Component C) was a separate but complementary piece of work, which sought to understand how the SV had been implemented by DFID, how implementation varied across the organisation and the reasons for these variations.
+The methodology involved a survey of DFID staff, key informant interviews with a cross-section of DFID staff and external partner organisations, key informant interviews with selected staff of five DFID Country Offices, a review of a sample of Business Cases and document review.
+DFID was expected to use findings from the Review to inform the future evolution of the SV.

-Findings about what works for E&A and the empowerment of girls and women are available in Annual Technical Reports prepared over the course of the 3 year macro evaluations (2014-2017, final 18 months subject to DFID approval).
-They are also being made available through a range of tailored communications products and activities, targeting priority audiences including DFID staff, other donor organisations, E&A and SV project implementers, research organisations and think-tanks.
-The objective of our communications work is to encourage target audiences to apply the findings in their own work, in both policies and programmes.
+Findings about what works for E&A and the empowerment of girls and women are available in Annual Technical Reports prepared over the course of the 3-year macro evaluations (2014-2017, final 18 months subject to DFID approval).
+They were also being made available through a range of tailored communications products and activities, targeting priority audiences including DFID staff, other donor organisations, E&A and SV project implementers, research organisations and think-tanks.
+The objective of our communications work was to encourage target audiences to apply the findings in their own work, in both policies and programmes.

-Itad has mobilised an exceptional team of highly respected and qualified experts for this innovative and challenging assignment.
-Collectively, their expertise spans quantitative, qualitative and mixed methods approaches to evaluating complex interventions, synthesis of large quantitative and qualitative datasets, measurement of value for money, theoretical and practical knowledge of E&A.
+Itad had mobilised an exceptional team of highly respected and qualified experts for this innovative and challenging assignment.
+Collectively, their expertise spanned quantitative, qualitative and mixed methods approaches to evaluating complex interventions, synthesis of large quantitative and qualitative datasets, measurement of value for money, theoretical and practical knowledge of E&A.